Wednesday, January 14, 2015

 States like Virginia have become financially and structurally overwhelmed with the costs of maintaining local roads under a single state agency.
 Perhaps dividing that responsibility into regions will help restore the efficiency that Virginia's unique road system was designed to do.

 Local control advocates in their defense of devolution cite examples of larger population jurisdictions that do a good job while ignoring the fact that the majority of local governments are very low in population and are never going to measure up.
 It is disingenuous to compare Nashville-Davidson County in Tennessee to a rural county in the state like Bledsoe.
 It is apples and oranges.
-With a population of over 700,000 residents, the agency functions like a state within a state as it should while Bledsoe with less than 15,000 residents is never going to see the results of Nashville unless the county grows by almost 5000% and it is consolidated with its only city Pikeville: something that is not likely to happen anytime soon, if ever, even though it is a growing county.
+With a population of over 700,000 residents, the agency functions like a state within a state as it should while Bledsoe with less than 15,000 residents is never going to see the results of Nashville unless the county grows by almost 5000% and it is consolidated with its only city, Pikeville.
+Naturally, this is something that is not likely to happen anytime soon, if ever, even though it is a growing county.
 Even though statewide funding is more than adequate overall, the 95 counties that make up Tennessee are far too numerous to provide the quality and consistency that residents of Nashville-Davidson County enjoy.
 What if the benefits that Nashville-Davidson enjoys were expanded into the entire metropolitan region of Nashville or beyond?

 A sharp decline in road quality is observed here as Ridge Road in Nashville-Davidson County crosses into Cheatham County.
 Cheatham County has a population of under 40,000 compared to Davidson's 600,000.
 However, both are part of the Nashville MPO (Google Street View image).

 Local control advocates will go further to state that this is simply an urban-rural divide where it should just be accepted that rural areas have less money and that things will improve as the population catches up, but how much population does it take?
-A county with 11,000 resident is not likely to bloom into a county with 100,000 residents any time soon, and that is usually the threshold necessary for a county to be effective at road maintenance unless such a county is able to normalize its costs through contracting with a state or other outside jurisdictions.
-Major road safety deficiencies can also be found on the local roads in much higher population counties such as those surrounding Nashville as demonstrated by the photo above.
+A county with 11,000 resident is not likely to bloom into a county with 100,000 residents any time soon, and that is usually the threshold necessary for a county to be effective at creating a road maintenance that is capable of meeting professional engineering standards unless such a county is able to normalize its costs through contracting with a state or other outside jurisdictions.
+Major road safety deficiencies can also be found on the local roads in much higher population counties such as those surrounding Nashville as is demonstrated by the photo above.
 Regardless, Tennessee DOT is not interested in assuming local responsibility for roads even if the counties and cities paid them for the privilege.
 In fact, local agencies being able to voluntarily pay state agencies to provide routine maintenance services on locally-owned roads and streets has rarely ever been successful.
 The few times such programs were enacted they were typically short-lived.
 It was always a good idea, but the states themselves saw no benefit in stretching their resources to cover lower classification roads, and they were able to successfully convince people that "too many roads" was a bad thing as if those roads were just garbage that could all just be thrown in a dumpster.
-In terms of how some local agencies have kept them up over the years, they essentially became garbage.
+In terms of how some local agencies have kept them up over the years, they essentially did become garbage.

 Instead of waiting for perfect circumstances, action needs to be taken.
-Public safety should not be jeopardized and local accountability suppressed just to divide road responsibility based on an inefficient and archaic government structure laid out in the days of horse and buggy.
+Public safety should not be jeopardized with local accountability suppressed just to divide road responsibility based on an inefficient and archaic government structure laid out in the days of horse and buggy.
 The conditions present in the 1930's with smaller local governments that led to the North Carolina Plan are still present today, but the increase in population has made it a major factor in fewer areas than the 1930's or even the 1980's.
 Nevertheless, weak accountability and local political whims continue to make locally-maintained roads a sketchy proposition.
 What has changed since the 1930's the most, however, are the increasingly powerful metropolitan areas competing with rural areas far from those cities for transportation funding while the revenue sources on a state level continue to decline.
 While these issues might justify more local control, that does not mean that local control should necessarily shift all the way to a county or municipal level.
 Instead, this suggests that a state's local road responsibility should be divided into regions that rest above a county level but below a state level as a means of tackling transportation issues related to smaller areas that couple nearby rural areas with approximate larger urban areas.
 Nashville doesn't need to worry about Memphis, but they should be there to help their neighboring counties and cities in greater Nashville have access to the resources that they currently enjoy.

 LOCAL GOVERNMENTS ARE TOO SMALL FOR A BIG RESPONSIBILITY